 Costs are Coming Down

-Solar panels used ot be a massive investment.
+Solar panels used to be a massive investment.
+Solar kits and solar chargers are no longer reserved for the extremely wealthy.
 While you’ll still have to make significant investment, the cost of the equipment in terms of the panels themselves, the inverter, controller, and batteries are coming down.